[…] Welcome to part 2 of our Scottish adventure. If you haven’t read part 1, click here. […]

 Edinburgh Castle

 The castle dominates the skyline of Edinburgh on the high point of Castle Rock.
-The Castle has seen battles and military campaigns for hundreds of years and has stood since the 12th century.
-The large drawbridge will welcome you in to visit Royal apartments, the Crown Jewels, the prisoner of war museum, and various chapels.
+It has stood since the 12th century and has seen battles and military campaigns for hundreds of years.
+The large drawbridge welcomes visitors to visit Royal apartments, the Crown Jewels, the Prisoner of War Museum, and various chapels.

-I highly recommend a guided tour to help you understand the enormous amount of Scottish history within the fortress.
+I highly recommend a guided tour to help you understand the fortress’s enormous amount of Scottish history.
 Here are some great tips on visiting!

 Plan on 2-3 hours.

-When we turned over the visit to Edinburgh to the kids, and what they wanted to do, that included food.
+When we turned over the visit to Edinburgh to the kids, they told us what they wanted to do, which included food.

-Their favorites included: Shortbread, haggis, sausage rolls, and Irn Bru.
-All of these foods are easy to grab and go, so I thought I would include it.
+Their favorites included Shortbread, haggis, sausage rolls, and Irn Bru.
+Since all of these foods are easy to grab and go, I thought I would include them.

 Shortbread